RedL-Offiziel-Deutschland/RedL/README.md

 1.The preprocessor:

-    a)Performs the function of creating an intermediate file with extracted files and recording their descriptions. b)Preparing program arguments and then passing ""To the interpreter"".
+    a)Performs the function of creating an intermediate file with extracted files and recording their descriptions. b)Preparing program arguments and then passing "To the interpreter".

 2.Translator: